williamjxj/WGSN/README.md

 1. in `Webstorm`, click `index.html` to directly access the webpage.
 1. using a [http server](https://www.npmjs.com/package/http-server), then open it with the web server supports
 1. or from: http://dixitruth.com:9090/wsgn

+# canvas, draggable images and performance

+When click any of right-side images, it will add the image to the Canvas part of the left.
+When the image is added to the Canvas then it’s automatically created as a new layer.
+Each layer can be manipulated in the following ways:

+1. mousedown
+1. mouseup
+1. mousemove
+1. scale/resize
+1. rotate

 ## Advantages: